 I picked up Amitav Ghosh’s works in second year of my college.
-My first read by him was “The shadow lines” which was a story of Indian and English cousins.
+The first book that I read was “The shadow lines” which was a story of Indian and English cousins.

 Amitav Ghosh devoted five years of his life to the travel, research, and writing required to tell this story.
 It follows the mingled fates of three families and three countries—Burma, India, and Malaya, from 1885 through the mid-1990s.
 It startled me to find the precise intricacies mentioned by him about the teak business.
 This shows the tremendous amount of effort he puts into his writing.